 Built with Indexhibit

-Whether you can perceive the shape of an object all depends on the size ratio and distance between you and the object.
+Whether you can perceive the shape of an object depends on the size ratio and distance between you and the object.
 If you are small and the object you're standing on is big, you either disappear into the surface or need to take a distance (either mentally or physically).
-What interests me about our relationship to the size of the planet, is that we seem to be -unaided by scientific methods- just a tiny bit too small to see a sphere, yet not small enough to not care.
-Therefore, we seem to be at a very particular cross-section of scales, between perceiving the Earth as a plane and perceiving it as a sphere.
-Maybe, because we are too small to see the whole picture, yet at the same time big enough to allow a glimpse of curvature, we enlarged our perception using mathematics, technology and knowledge until we could see the whole picture.
+What interests me about our relationship to the size of the planet, is that we seem to be -unaided by scientific methods- just a tiny bit too small to see a sphere, yet not small enough to only be surface dwellers.
+Therefore, we are at a particular intersection of scales, between perceiving the Earth as a plane and perceiving it as a sphere.
+Maybe, because humans are too small to see the whole picture, yet big enough to allow a glimpse of curvature, we've enhanced the perception of Earth, using mathematics and technology, until we could see the whole picture.

 For the ongoing Trajectories & curvatures project I'm questioning what it means to live on a sphere, an obsession rooted in standing on top of an observation tower as a young child.
-Can I imagine the curvature between me and someone else?
-How do long-distance pilots experience the shape of the Earth when flying to the other side of the world?
-Can you escape a spherical object?
+Can you feel the curvature between you and someone else?

 Interview with pilot Alexandre van Damme